Friedman-reflexivity: interpreters as consistoids: Basics

 The variables $A,B,\dots$ range ambiguously over sentences and over finitely axiomatised theories.
 We confuse the finite conjunction of the finitely axiomatised theory $A$ with a single sentence $A$.

 There is a subtle point here.
 Let $U$ be any theory and let $\tau$ be an interpretation from the $A$-language to the $U$-language.
-Let $E_A$ be the finite conjunction of the identity axioms for the signature of $A$.
-We assume that $\exists x\, x=x$ is among these axioms.
+Let $E_A$ be the finite conjunction of the identity axioms for the signature of $A$.\footnote{Here it is essential that we consider the signature of $A$ \emph{qua theory}.
+Not all symbols of this signature need to actually occur in the conjunction of the axioms of $A$.} We assume that $\exists x\, x=x$ is among these axioms.
 Then, $U+(E_A\wedge A)^\tau$ interprets $A$ with an interpretation based on $\tau$.
 The reason that we need $E_A$ for this is that, in first order logic, identity is treated as a logical constant but that in the definition of translation this is ignored and identity may be translated to some $U$-formula.
 The inclusion of $\exists x\, x=x$ in the identity axioms is needed since we, somewhat unnaturally, assume non-empty domains.

-We say that $C$ is an interpreter of $A$ over $U$ iff, for all $B$ in the language of $U$, we have: $(U+B) \rhd A$ iff $U+B \vdash C$.
+We say that $C$ is \emph{an interpreter of $A$ over $U$} iff, for all $B$ in the language of $U$, we have: $(U+B) \rhd A$ iff $U+B \vdash C$.